Meet the team

 Clive was the Head of Outdoor Services based at Dolygaer Outdoor Pursuits Centre, (now Parkwood) in the Brecon Beacons for many years.
 Clive also held senior management roles across the UK.
-As an adviser Clive worked from most of the established Outdoor Education Centres in South Wales, Dorset, Northampton and the Shetland Isles.
+As an adviser, Clive worked from most of the established Outdoor Education Centres in South Wales, Dorset, Northampton, and the Shetland Isles.

-Adventure Training Course Tutor for Coleg Powys for SLDD Outdoor Sports Therapy/ ISRM/First for Sports and Environmental Studies,
+Adventure Training Course Tutor for Coleg Powys for SLDD Outdoor Sports Therapy/ ISRM/First for Sports and Environmental Studies.

-Instructor/Tutor of Outdoor Education (NCF&VA),
+Instructor/Tutor of Outdoor Education (NCF&VA).

 NVQ Development/Assessment and Recruitment officer.

-Specialized Instructional Officer for the MOD (Army),
+Specialized Instructional Officer for the MOD (Army).

 Paul has always been passionate about the outdoors.
 His background in Adventure Training started by accident over a chat and a coffee.
-Paul was asked to lead a small group of trekkers around the Annapurna circuit in Nepal after their official guide abandon them.
+Paul was asked to lead a small group of trekkers around the Annapurna circuit in Nepal after their official guide abandoned them.

 A short time later Paul went on to study Adventure Training and become a Course Tutor for Coleg Powys for SLDD Outdoor Sports Therapy/ ISRM/First for Sports and Environmental Studies.
 He then became an Instructor/Tutor of Outdoor Education (NCF&VA), followed by the Position of NVQ Development/Assessment and Recruitment officer.
 His latest move sees him as a Specialized Instructional Officer for the MOD (Army).